moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/README.md

 ### Monero static libraries

 When the compilation finishes, a number of static Monero libraries should be generated.
-We will need them to link against.
+We will need them to link against in our C++11 programs.

 Since they are spread out over different subfolders of the `./build/` folder, it is easier to just copy them into one folder.
 I assume that
  `/opt/bitmonero-dev/libs` is the folder where they are going to be copied to.